TheOdinProject/curriculum/ruby/ruby.md

     > my_arr
     => [1, 2]          # warning: pop also modified my_arr

 What if you want to take the item off the FRONT of the array?
 This is less common.
-For that, use the similar `.shift` and `.unshift` methods:
+For that, use the similar `shift` and `unshift` methods:

     > my_arr = [1,2,3]
     => [1,2,3]